stu21002/MicroVis/hdf5_reader_service/README.md

 FITS implementation was done by Angus Comrie, and adapated to work with the HDF5 implementation. https://github.com/CARTAvis/fits_reader_microservice/tree/main

-This contains a prototype microservice architecture using gRPC for reading FITS and HDF5 files asweel as some additional services such as performing spectral profiles
+This contains a prototype microservice architecture using gRPC for reading FITS and HDF5 files aswell as some additional services such as performing spectral profiles

 ## Packages
 Ensure that the H5Cpp, CFITSO packages are installed as well as the gRPC C++ and Protocol Buffers packages